Muneyuki Kaneshiro: Biography

+Kaneshiro was born in 1987 and is a native of Osaka Prefecture.
+He graduated from Kyoto Seika University under its Manga Production course.
 Kaneshiro debuted as a manga artist in 2011, with the story for As the Gods Will, which released its first chapter on February 9, 2011.
 The first series was completed on October 9, 2012, with a second series starting on January 16, 2013.
 The second series finished on December 28, 2016.
 In December 2013, it was reported the manga had sold 1.5 million copies.
 The series also received a live-action film adaptation.

 In August 2011, Kaneshiro did the story for a manga adaptation of Konami's social network game Dragon Collection.
 In 2015, Kaneshiro did the story for the manga Bokutachi ga Yarimashita, which received a live-action television series adaptation.
 Starting on February 6, 2017, he did the story for the manga Jagaaan.
 Starting in July 2017, he did the story for Gnoshros.

 On August 1, 2018, he launched Blue Lock with Yusuke Nomura.
 In August 2021, it was reported that Blue Lock had over 4.5 million copies in circulation.
 The series won the 45th Kodansha Manga Award in the shōnen category in 2021.
 An anime television series adaptation premiered in October 2022.